rmena28/make-our-logo-great-again/README.md

 # Make our logo great again.
 ### Summary
 The project was created  using `create-react-app` with the `TypeScript` template.
+Demo

 ----------